-Now, all of the 60cc engines will reach similar top speeds of 50mph, but the important thing to remember is that you’ll have to fix that engine if things go wrong.
-Hence why it’s nice to be able to choose whichever one you please, because you can tailor that dependent on which manufacturer has a dealership nearby.
+Now, all of the 60cc engines will reach similar top speeds of about 50 mph (80 kph), but the important thing to remember is that you’ll have to fix that engine if things go wrong.
+Hence why it’s nice to be able to choose whichever one you please, because you can tailor that depending on which manufacturer has a dealership nearby.

-In terms of what this chassis brings to the table, CRG have designed a very responsive braking system that they call the Ven Mini; ideal for the higher horsepower in Cadet kart racing.
-The kart is also made of very lightweight yet sturdy materials, making a great kart for somebody who’s just getting started to race but also those who have more experience.
+In terms of what this chassis brings to the table, CRG have designed a very responsive braking system that they call the Ven Mini – ideal for the higher horsepower required in Cadet kart racing.
+The kart is also made of very lightweight yet sturdy materials, making a great kart for somebody who’s just getting started to race but also for those who have more experience.

 I deem this rig specifically to be best for those who are just getting into kart racing, because it strikes the perfect balance of being sturdy yet nimble.
 It’ll allow a child to learn the ropes without compromising on time and other important factors, and will allow them to max out their potential without needing a whole other rig.

 The chassis is sold as a roller, so you’ll have to go elsewhere to buy your 60cc engine.
-However, Nitro Kart have stated that their rig will run perfectly with any of the typical 60cc contenders, so you can choose between the Mini Swift, Mini ROK, Comer 80 and HPV-1.
-Costs of these engines will vary, of course, but they’ll all provide the same horsepower and top speeds of 50mph.
+However, Nitro Kart have stated that their rig will run perfectly with any of the typical 60cc contenders, so you can choose between the Mini Swift, Mini ROK, Comer 80, and HPV-1.
+Costs of these engines will vary, of course, but they’ll all provide roughly the same horsepower and top speeds.

 Even if you buy the most common chassis and engine combo on the market, there’ll always be differences between your kid’s kart and the next one.
 The minds at Nitro Kart understood that and set up an online community that you can access as soon as you buy their chassis.

-The Nitro Kart Cadet chassis will set you back by $3,200 and this comes as a roller; no engine or tires included.
+The Nitro Kart Cadet chassis will set you back by around $3,200, and this comes as a roller, so there is no engine or tires included.
 Prices will vary on the latter two components, but you can safely set aside between $1,500 and $1,800 to get yourself a solid engine and at least one pair of tires, making the total in the realms of $5,000.
 In short, it really isn’t that bad.

 The rig is completely adjustable, which is part of why Nitro Kart only offer one chassis for all kids in the Cadet age ranges.
 It’s lightweight and possesses hydraulic, self-adjusting brakes for astounding, competitive stopping power.

-To wrap up, let’s look at the most expensive kart in this line-up.
-We’re going back to Italian racing pedigree with Praga, a manufacturer that I’ve admired for quite some time for their innovations and rad color schemes.
+To wrap up, let’s look at the most expensive kart in this lineup.
+We’re going back to Italian racing pedigree with Praga, a manufacturer that I’ve admired for quite some time for their innovations and bold color schemes.

-They nickname this kart the ‘Piccolo’, and have included every amazing piece of technology in this build from their elite KZ models for adults, only scaled down for drivers aged 8-12.
+They nickname this kart the ‘Piccolo,’ and they have included lots of amazing technology in this build from their elite KZ models for adults, only scaled down for drivers aged 8-12.
 Their biggest MO when it comes to kid and cadet karting is to maximize safety and efficiency, making sure that the karts can run longer and stay in good shape even if they get into tussles on the track.

 There are a couple of variations of the Monster kart for Cadet racers, and they differ in price due to the differences in cost between the two engines they provide as options.

-The first variant is actually pretty affordable, and includes a race-ready package with the Briggs & Stratton LO206 engine for $4,900.
-Its other package includes the competitive TaG engine, the IAME Mini Swift, and it comes with a $6,000 price tag for the race-ready package.
+The first variant is actually pretty affordable, and includes a race-ready package with the Briggs & Stratton LO206 engine for around $5,000.
+The other package includes the competitive TaG engine, the IAME Mini Swift, and it comes with a price tag of about $6,000 for the race-ready package.

-Both engines offer the same horsepower and top speeds of 50mph, so the primary difference is the price and that’s up to you as the buyer to decide which you’d consider.
+Both engines offer the same horsepower and top speeds of 50 mph (80 kph), so the primary difference is the price, and that’s up to you as the buyer to decide which you’d consider.
 As for its defining features, the biggest and most stand-out one is the insanely innovative braking system.